kinnala/scikit-fem/README.md

-- Changed: Removed the optimization of using `DiscreteField.is_zero` in the helpers to skip the evaluation of zero components in `ElementComposite` to improve type stability with respect to the size of the underlying numpy arrays; this allows more easily using packages such as JAX and autograd to calculate derivatives of complicated forms; this is technically a backwards incompatible change
+- Changed: Removed the optimization of using `DiscreteField.is_zero` in the helpers to skip the evaluation of zero components in `ElementComposite` to improve type stability with respect to the size of the underlying numpy arrays; this is technically a backwards incompatible change and might affect self-created helper functions
 - Deprecated: `FacetBasis.trace` in favor of `Basis.interpolator` and `Basis.project`
 - Added: Output of `Basis.interpolator` supports trailing axes; can be now passed to `Basis.project` for (inexact) interpolation between meshes